• Skip to main content

 November 30, 2020 By Masaki Mori

-In most cases, Japanese people say “yowai” to mean ‘weak’ in Japanese.
-In this blog post, I will explain this word and its major conjugations with example sentences.
-My explanations would help Japanese learners to say “weak” in various situations.
+Native speakers say “yowai” normally to mean ‘weak’ in Japanese.
+Perhaps, some Japanese learners know this word as it is sometimes used in Japanese movies, video games, manga, anime, and the like.
+In this blog post, however, I will explain this word together with its major conjugations.
+And also, I will explain how to use them through example sentences.
+My explanations would help Japanese learners to use “yowai” more properly.
 Then, let’s get started!

 Contents